A Good School

-A Good School is a novel by Richard Yates first published in 1978.
+A Good School is a novel by American writer Richard Yates first published in 1978.
 It is set at a fictional Connecticut prep school in the early 1940s and relates the coming of age of a group of mainly WASP boys who at the same time prepare themselves if half-heartedly, to go to war immediately after graduation.
 A Good School also delves into the complex private lives of some of the masters and their love-hate relationship with both their profession and the particular school they are teaching at.